atc0005/mysql2sqlite/docs/build.md

    - statically linked
      - for all supported platforms
        - `make all-static`
-       - `make docker`
+       - `make docker-release-build`
+         - uses a dedicated build image with all required tools
-         - requires that you have a working Docker installation first
+         - **NOTE**: Requires working Docker installation
+         - links against `musl libc` (smaller) instead of `glibc` (more common, default option for dynamic linkage)
+       - `make podman-release-build`
+         - build using `podman` instead of the `docker` command
+         - uses a dedicated build image with all required tools
+         - **NOTE**: Requires working Podman installation
          - links against `musl libc` (smaller) instead of `glibc` (more common, default option for dynamic linkage)
      - for just windows